Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Sanity Save

 Make a WIL save: on a success, fill in a Hardened notch.
-Otherwise, fill in a Failed notch, lose 1d10 WIL and panic: **fight** until the stimulus is destroyed, **flee** until you are far away or **freeze** (hide from the it).
+Otherwise, fill in a Broken notch, lose 1d10 WIL and panic: **fight** until the stimulus is destroyed, **flee** until you are far away or **freeze** (hide from the it).

 ### Fortitude Save

 Make a WIL save: on a success, fill in a Hardened notch.
-Otherwise, fill in a Failed notch, lose 1d10 WIL and panic: **fight** until the stimulus is destroyed, **flee** until you are far away or **freeze** (hide from the it).
+Otherwise, fill in a Broken notch, lose 1d10 WIL and panic: **fight** until the stimulus is destroyed, **flee** until you are far away or **freeze** (hide from the it).

 ### Getting Better

-There are a number of possibilities to remove Failed notches from a PC’s gauges of Humanity: Self-help, commitment to a sanatorium, covering traces and conversation with other PCs.
+There are a number of possibilities to remove Broken notches from a PC’s gauges of Humanity: Self-help, commitment to a sanatorium, covering traces and conversation with other PCs.

 [back to index](#index)